India says no rush on GM food but will not stand in way of science

 Farmers are stuck with old technology, yields are at a fraction of global levels, cultivable land is shrinking and weather patterns have become less predictable.

-Some farm economists have said India should speed up efforts to embrace GM foods after China took a giant leap towards GM with its bid for Swiss transgenic seed developer Syngenta.
+Some farm economists have said India should speed up efforts to embrace GM foods after China took a giant leap toward GM with its bid for Swiss transgenic seed developer Syngenta.

 But public and political opposition to transgenic food remains strong amid fears they could compromise food safety and biodiversity.